mtrebi/memory-allocators/README.md

 When an allocation is requested, it searches in the linked list for a block where the data can fit.
 Then it removes the element from the linked list and places an allocation header (used on deallocations) right before the data (as we did in the Stack allocator).
 On deallocations, we get back the allocation header to know the size of the block that we are going to free.
 Once we free it we insert it into the sorted linked list and we try to merge contiguous memory blocks together creating bigger blocks.

+*Notes: My implementation has some constraints on the size and alignment of the data that can be allocated using **this** allocator.
+For example, the minimum size that can be allocated should be equals or bigger than the size required of a Free Node.
+Otherwise, we would be wasting more space in meta-data than in real data (Something similar happens with the alignment) These constraints are related with my implementation.
+A better implementation would probably handle these cases.
+I decided not to do so because performance would be drastically affected.
+In these cases its probably better to use a different allocator.*

 ![Data structure in a Free list Allocator](https://github.com/mtrebi/memory-allocators/blob/master/docs/images/freelist_seq1.png)

 _Complexity: **O(N*HF + M*HA)--> O(M)**_ where N is the number of free blocks, HF is the size of the header of free blocks, M the number of allocated blocks and HA the size of the header of allocated blocks

 ### Linked list Allocate
  When an allocation is requested, we look for a block in memory where our data can fit.
 This means that we have to iterate our linked list until we find a block that has a size equal or bigger than the size requested (it can store this data plus the allocation header) and remove it from the linked list.
 This would be a **first-fit** allocation because it stops when it finds the first block where the memory fits.
 There is another type of search called **best-fit** that looks for the free memory block of smaller size that can handle our data.
 The latter operation may take more time because is always iterating through all elements but it can reduce fragmentation.